kimwalisch/primecount/doc/Hard-Special-Leaves.md

 }
 ```

-## Open questions

-There are still a few open questions to which I have no answers yet.
-The most
-important one being: What's the runtime complexity of this alternative algorithm?
-Unfortunately it is not easy to answer this question as the algorithm
-depends on many optimizations all of which improve the runtime complexity by a
-small factor.

-Another open question is whether it is possible to further reduce the runtime
-complexity of the alternative counting method by using more than one counters
+## Multiple layers of counters

-array.
-By using one counters array of size O(segment_size^(1/2)) the worst-case
+When using a single counters array which spans over intervals of size O(segment_size^(1/2))
-complexity for counting the number of unsieved elements for a single special leaf is
+the worst-case complexity for counting the number of unsieved elements for a single
-O(segment_size^(1/2)), this is what is currently implemented in primecount.
-It is
+special leaf is O(segment_size^(1/2)).
+This is what is currently implemented in
+primecount.

-also possible to use two counters arrays: the first array is coarse-grained and
+It is also possible to use two counters arrays: the first array is coarse-grained and
 spans over large intervals of size O(segment_size^(2/3)), whereas the second array is
 fine-grained and spans over small intervals of size O(segment_size^(1/3)).
 This scheme
 reduces the worst-case complexity for counting the number of unsieved elements for